briankimani640/merlin-landingpage/readme.md

                                       footer
 l - r 12 / 4 = 3 4 -items

-HTML and Javascript
+### HTML and Javascript
-How to write javascript
+- How to write javascript
-Write the code in the javascript file and connect the HTML page Write JS in HTML via the script tag element <script></script>
+  - Write the code in the javascript file and connect the HTML page
+  - Write JS in HTML via the script tag element <script></script>

-DOM - Document Object Model
+### DOM - Document Object Model
-tree structure implementation of your HTML elements for the current page displayed on the broswer browsers allow JS to interact with the elements in the tree structure on runtime
+- tree structure implementation of your HTML elements for the current page displayed on the broswer
+- browsers allow JS to interact with the elements in the tree structure on runtime
 <title></title>
-Simple Paragraph
+- Simple Paragraph

 document - head - title - link - body - p

  elements - nodes

-JS can manipulate any node within the given tree structure based off an event.
+- JS can manipulate any node within the given tree structure based off an event.

-Events on the webpage ?
+### Events on the webpage ?
-DOMContentLoaded - when all html elements are rendered on the screen document.addEventListener('event' , action) the action is represented using functions document.addEventListener('event' , function(){ // executed }) element.eventListener('event' , action)
+1. DOMContentLoaded - when all html elements are rendered on the screen
+  - document.addEventListener('event' , action) the action is represented using functions
+  -  document.addEventListener('event' , function(){ // executed }) element.eventListener('event' , action)

-Click, onPlay , onDrag , hold , hover , scroll - mouse ,
+2. Click, onPlay , onDrag , hold , hover , scroll - mouse ,
-submit - forms - very specific to forms typing - keyUp event , keyDown - events
+3. submit - forms - very specific to forms
+4. typing - keyUp event , keyDown - events

-selecting the elements to be affected by chosen event DOM methods for selection getElementById() getElementsByTagName() getElementsByClassName() from example what is innerHTML is an example of an element property
+### selecting the elements to be affected by chosen event

+### DOM methods for selection
+1. getElementById()
+2. getElementsByTagName()
+3. getElementsByClassName()

+### from example what is innerHTML
+- is an example of an element property

-5 minutes left - excercise
+### 5 minutes left - excercise
-the assessment on Friday , - add semantics to the portfolio page
+- the assessment on Friday , - add semantics to the portfolio page

-make github update and share
+- make github update and share

-update the HTML elements for your portfolio page to use semantics
+- update the HTML elements for your portfolio page to use semantics

-2:55 PM .
-Continue

-Errors In Programming
+### Errors In Programming
-Syntax errors - wrong typing of code formats respective to programming language
+- Syntax errors - wrong typing of code formats respective to programming language

-Use AI as guide - ctrl + shift + I / cmd + shift + I
+- Use AI as guide - ctrl + shift + I / cmd + shift + I

-Identation - how code is arranged
+- Identation - how code is arranged

-Runtime errors - Errors encountered when application is running - crash the system. / feature will not work
+- Runtime errors - Errors encountered when application is running - crash the system. / feature will not work

-to identify such errors -
+   ### to identify such errors -
-HTMl + Javascript - browsers console Native Javascript (Nodejs) - terminal logs Python / Django - terminal logs
+  - HTMl + Javascript - browsers console Native Javascript (Nodejs) - terminal logs Python / Django - terminal logs

-TypeError - Errors encountered when application is running - they normally point to wrong use of a coding concept respective to the programming language
+- TypeError - Errors encountered when application is running - they normally point to wrong use of a coding concept respective to the programming language

-Logical Errors - Your applications - Your application executes but the result is wrong
+- Logical Errors - Your applications - Your application executes but the result is wrong

 1 + 1 = 2 1 * 1 = 1